Category Archives: Uncategorized

 Are we a civilized society?

-But the failure of the State to ensure the availability of Social Security Benefit for adequate length during the period of confinement.
+The issue in this sad case is not about the permission not granted to that girl to Work From Home, but the failure of the State to ensure the availability of Social Security Benefit for adequate length during the period of confinement.

 Every Indian is guilty in having allowed this kind of degeneration set in our public life.